fastlane/ci/docs/EnvironmentVariables.md

 `FASTLANE_CI_DISABLE_PUSHES` - Sometimes we just want to commit and not push to remote.
 Useful when debugging your ci config using the same config as your production setup.

+`FASTLANE_CI_DISABLE_REMOTE_STATUS_UPDATE` - Disable changing the status of a commit on the remote source, e.g. when something fails, don't set GitHub commit to `:failed`.
+Primarily useful when debugging your ci config when using the same config as your production setup.

 ## Tips and tricks
 **Here's what @taquitos has in his `.bash_profile`:**